javelit/docs/README.md

 To comment, (ie not render a block) in a md file, use:
 ```markdown
 {/*

 will not appear
 */}
 will appear
 ```
+Make sure to put a blank line after the comment-opening string.

 ## Publishing